Background pattern

 • Nausea, indigestion, diarrhea, dry mouth, abdominal pain, vomiting.

-• Hair loss, psoriasis-like rash or worsening of psoriasis, skin eruptions.
+• Hair loss, skin rash with a silvery white appearance (psoriasiform rash) or worsening of psoriasis, skin eruptions.

 • Systemic lupus erythematosus.